TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/01_lesson/lesson.md

 * Save and turn in a file via the Cloud9 IDE

 ##Materials/Preparation
-* Update the collaboration policy, IDE information, grading percentages, and general syllabus based on your preferences and school's requirements
+* Update the collaboration policy, IDE information, grading percentages, and general syllabus based on your preferences and your school's requirements
 * Create an account on Cloud9 and update the student Sign Up Guide with your username
 * Update the student Sign Up Guide with file naming and turn-in conventions for your course
 * [Sign Up Guide]: the IDE guide for students